-The second important point is that, in the case of central bankers (and with apologies to Samuel Johnson), the prospect of irrelevancy concentrates the mind wonderfully.
-As noted by an official of Sweden's Riksbank (Skingsley, 2016): "For one thing, it reduces our significance for the payment system when cash is used less often."
-On the whole, central bankers' reaction to bitcoin was academic and casual: this was an interesting innovation, well worth studying for long-run implications, and one to keep an eye on for threats to stability, but unlikely to make any real difference in the role of central banks.
-The threat posed by Facebook's Libra proposal-a serious proposal by a well-funded and dynamic internet company-elicited an entirely different response, as central bankers sensed an immediate threat to their role, and the real possibility of central banks losing their connection to the payments system.
+the most important development on the radar had been Bitcoin and related cryptocurrencies.
+But on the whole, central bankers' reaction to these was academic and casual: cryptocurrency was an interesting innovation, well worth studying for long-run implications, and one to keep an eye on for threats to stability, but unlikely to make any real difference in the role of central banks.
+The threat posed by Libra-a serious proposal by a well-funded and dynamic internet company-elicited an entirely different response, as central bankers sensed an immediate threat to their role, and the real possibility of central banks losing their connection to the payments system if there were flight from a domestic payments arrangement to a global alternative.

-II.
 Lessons from Four Countries

-1. Sweden
+Sweden

-Sweden was one of the first major central banks to seriously investigate adopting a CBDC.
-It published its first report on the e-krona project in 2017 [SR 2017], although the work and discussion had begun at least two years before that.
-Sweden's early interest was stimulated by the fact that at that time the country had gone further than any other down the road to becoming a cashless economy.
+Sweden was one of the first major central banks seriously to investigate adopting a CBDC.
+It published its first report on the e-krona project in 2017 (Sveriges Riksbank 2017), although the work and discussion had begun at least two years before that.
+Sweden's early interest was stimulated by the fact that at that time, the country had gone further than any other down the road to becoming a cashless economy.

-Academic and economic policy discussions a decade ago were full of enthusiasm for the abolition of physical cash, both because of its costs and because of its use for antisocial activities (Rogoff, 2016).
+Academic and economic policy discussions a decade ago were full of enthusiasm for the abolition of physical cash, both because of its costs and because of its use for antisocial activities (Rogoff 2016).
 Authors enthused about those brave souls who managed to run their lives without recourse to cash at all (Wolman 2013) and to look approvingly at those economies where cash was disappearing fastest.
-In Sweden the decline in the use of cash was extreme; many stores did not take cash, and even many bank branches would not deal in cash (Skingley 2016, Alderman, 2018).
+In Sweden the decline in the use of cash was extreme; many stores did not take cash, and even many bank branches would not deal in cash (Skingley 2016, Alderman 2018).
 In this atmosphere, Sweden began its exploration of the legal and technological prerequisites for the introduction of an e-krona.

-However, it also became generally apparent that there were downsides to the disappearance of physical cash as well, as the most vulnerable members of society might have the most difficulty transitioning to an electronic currency.
-Thus the report out of the initial investigation emphasized the disadvantages of the disappearance of cash, and the fear that with its disappearance the public might have no central bank provided means of payment.
+However, it also became generally apparent that there were down sides to the disappearance of physical cash as well, as the most vulnerable members of society might have the most difficulty transitioning to an electronic currency.
+The report out of the initial investigation emphasized the disadvantages of the disappearance of cash, and the fear that with its disappearance the public might have no central bank-provided means of payment.

 No decision has been made on whether to issue the e-krona, and consultations with the government are ongoing.
 Meanwhile, the Riksbank has gone on to develop a proof of concept.
-Two sets of reports on this pilot project have been issued [SR2021-2], examining the feasibility of particular possible designs without claiming that this is the design which would ultimately be adopted should CBDC be issued.
+Two sets of reports on this pilot project have been issued (Sveriges Riksbank 2021, 2022), examining the feasibility of particular possible designs without claiming which design would ultimately be adopted should CBDC be issued.
 The design considered would have the Riksbank issue electronic tokens to be distributed by wallet providers to the public through a distributed ledger, with responsibility for the verification and completion of transactions divided between the Riksbank and the wallet providers.
 The e-krona system would run in parallel to existing payments arrangements, in order to increase robustness of the payment system overall.

-The plans would allow for the separation of the storage of tokens (on the books of the participating institution) from the keys permitting the transfer of the token (stored on the individual's wallet).
-In principle this would allow for the possibility of offline payments arrangements, the feasibility of which is examined in the second of the technical reports.
+The plans would allow for the separation of the storage of tokens (on the books of the participating institutions) from the keys permitting the transfer of the token (stored on the individual's wallet).
+In principle, this would allow for the possibility of offline payments arrangements, the feasibility of which is examined in the second of the technical reports.